apisync/apisync-rails/README.md

 * **DSL:** built-in DSL for ActiveRecord models that pushes your data automatically to apisync.io.
 * **Sidekiq:** when Sidekiq is present, this gem will push data asynchronously.
 Otherwise, it will fallback to pushing data synchronously.
+We strongly recommend using Sidekiq so errors are handled automatically for you.

 If you're not using Rails with ActiveRecord, please use [apisync-ruby](https://github.com/apisync/apisync-ruby) instead.